100+ Things to do in New York City with Kids in 2026

 Museums for Kids In Brooklyn

-#77 Brooklyn Children’s Museum is located in Crown Heights.
-There are both indoor and outdoor exhibits as well as art classes in their color lab.
+Brooklyn Children’s Museum is located in Crown Heights.
+There are both indoor and outdoor exhibits, as well as art classes in their color lab.

-#78 Also located in Crown Heights, the Brooklyn Jewish Children’s Museum is set up like a general hands-on children’s museum but is also a great way to learn about and explore Jewish life.
+Also located in Crown Heights, the Brooklyn Jewish Children’s Museum is set up like a general hands-on children’s museum, but is also a great way to learn about and explore Jewish life.

-#79 It depends on what exhibits are currently on, but usually, the Brooklyn Museum is for older kids.
-I have taken middle schoolers to a few exhibits including Ancient Egypt.
-The Brooklyn Museum is located near a bunch of different neighborhoods including Prospect Heights, Park Slope, and Flatbush.
+It depends on what exhibits are currently on, but usually, the Brooklyn Museum is for older kids.
+I have taken middle schoolers to a few exhibits, including Ancient Egypt.
+The Brooklyn Museum is located near a bunch of different neighborhoods, including Prospect Heights, Park Slope, and Flatbush.
 It is near the north end of Prospect Park.

-#80 Do you have a kid who loves trains?
+Do you have a kid who loves trains?
 Go to the New York Transit Museum.
-While most of their programs are currently virtual, they do have a group called Transit Tots aimed at kids under 5.
-The Transit Museum is located in Downtown Brooklyn
+They have a group called Transit Tots aimed at kids under 5, plus school holiday workshops and family workshops.
+The Transit Museum is located in Downtown Brooklyn.
+Find out what to expect at the NY Transit Museum.

 Don't let the rain ruin your day, there are plenty of fun things to do in Brooklyn when it's raining.